 125. (1) Before any winding rope is placed in service in a mine Reg.
-125 the owner, agent, or manager shall deposit with the district inspector a true copy of the maker's certificate giving full details of the p.
-2808. construction of the rope, the class of steel used, and the breaking strain of the rope.
+125 the owner, agent, or manager shall deposit with the district inspector a true copy of the maker's certificate giving full details of the 4/11/49, construction of the rope, the class of steel used, and the breaking p.
+2808. strain of the rope.

-(2) If the district inspector is not satisfied that the maker's subreg (2) certificate supplied to him is authentic and applies to the particular rope in question, he may require a certificate to be G.G.
-4/11/49. obtained by means of a test of the breaking strain of a sample p.
+(2) If the district inspector is not satisfied that the maker's Subreg.
+(2) certificate supplied to him is authentic and applies to the par- G.G. ticular rope in question, he may require a certificate to be 4/11/49, the latest of the breaking attention of the parameters. obtained by means of a test of the breaking strain of a sample p.
 2808. of the rope at a testing station approved by the Minister and the manager shall thereupon obtain that certificate and forward it to the district inspector before using the rope.